yihui/yihui.org/content/en/2017-04-14-some-facts-about-jeff-leek.md

 - @pdalgd: Jeff Leek can make code work just by waiting for it!

+- @TrestleJeff: R Core was founded as a Jeff Leek tribute band.

 I'm looking forward to yet more facts.

 ![More](https://slides.yihui.name/gif/dog-reach.gif)